grzegorz-gomza/grzegorz-gomza/README.md

 🪪 Check out my website with Portfolio Projects and more: <a href="https://grzegorz-gomza.github.io/website-resume/"> Website </a>
 <a href=""></a>

 ---
+### My Projects: 💻

+* <a href="https://github.com/grzegorz-gomza/Recommender_System_with_Neo4j"> Recommender Chat bot for Netflix Films and Series </a> - This project provides an interactive movie recommendation experience powered by a conversational AI agent.
+It leverages the capabilities of Neo4j (a graph database), Langchain (a framework for building LLM applications), and Streamlit (for creating the user interface).

+    <a href="https://gg-netflix-recommender.streamlit.app/">Deployed APP</a>

+* <a href="https://github.com/grzegorz-gomza/Langgraph_Agent"> Custom AI Agentic Chatbot with RAG and Websearch </a> - The main goal of the project was to combine two concepts: a LangGraph Agent with access to the web and a Multimodal RAG Agent capable of reading PDF files, including graphics and tables.
+The entire project was wrapped in a frontend using Streamlit and deployed.
+The Agent can provide answers to given questions using the LLM itself, internet research, and a deep understanding of the provided PDF file.

+    <a href="https://gg-langgraphagent.streamlit.app/">Deployed APP</a>

+* <a href="https://github.com/grzegorz-gomza/Chat_with_PDF"> RAG Chatbot </a> - This project implements a Streamlit application that allows users to chat with multiple PDF documents.
+It extracts text from uploaded PDFs, processes the text into chunks, and uses OpenAI's model to provide conversational responses based on the document content.
+* <a href="https://github.com/grzegorz-gomza/Chest_Cancer_Classification_MLOps.git"> Chest Cancer Detector </a> - The Chest Cancer Assistant is a sophisticated medical diagnostic tool that leverages artificial intelligence to analyze CT scans of lungs for cancer detection.
+Built using modern MLOps practices and deep learning techniques, this system employs a fine-tuned CNN architecture to accurately identify and classify three primary types of lung cancer from medical imaging data.
+This technology aims to assist healthcare professionals by providing an efficient preliminary screening tool for lung cancer diagnosis.

+    <a href="http://56.228.36.7:1988/">Deployed APP</a>

+* <a href="https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Lego%20recognition"> Lego Brick Classification Project </a> - This project focuses on building a convolutional neural network (CNN) model capable of recognizing individual LEGO bricks from images.
+Leveraging deep learning techniques, specifically CNNs, the model classifies LEGO bricks into different categories.
+The project was undertaken as part of a Data Science bootcamp and aims to contribute to applications that require LEGO brick recognition.
+* <a href="https://github.com/grzegorz-gomza/E-mail_Spam_Detection"> E-Mail Spam Detector </a> - NLP machine learning project that detects whether an e-mail is spam.
+Used Scikit-learn for model development, FastAPI for the backend, Streamlit for the frontend, and Airflow with DAGs for orchestration and automation.
+The app was containerized using Docker.
+* <a href="https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Concrete%20Punching"> Punching Shear Resistance Prediction </a> - The Punching Shear Resistance Prediction project is designed to leverage machine learning in predicting the punching shear resistance (Pu) for concrete slab-column connections.
+By analyzing various geometric and material properties, this project provides engineers with a reliable tool to assess structural integrity and prevent potential failures.
+The machine learning model uses different geometric and material characteristics to enhance the evaluation of structural integrity and help mitigate possible issues.
+* <a href="https://github.com/grzegorz-gomza/Tic_Tac_Toe_C--"> Tic Tac Toe game in C++ </a> - The Tic-Tac-Toe game, available as a C++ implementation, allows two players to compete on a customizable board ranging from 3x3 to 10x10.
+It features dynamic board sizes, automatic winner detection, draw conditions, and input validation to ensure valid moves while displaying the board clearly after each turn.
+The game includes functions for board initialization, winner checking, draw detection, and player input, all designed to create an engaging and user-friendly experience for players.

+#### CodeCademy Projects:
+* [Codecademy_A_B Testing for ShoeFly.com](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_A_B%20Testing%20for%20ShoeFly) - A/B Testing analysis project for ShoeFly.com, focused on testing different variables to optimize website performance and user engagement.
+* [Codecademy_Airline Analysis](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Airline%20Analysis) - Data analysis project centered on airline industry data to uncover trends and insights.
+* [Codecademy_Biodiversity](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Biodiversity) - Completed project analyzing biodiversity data to assess species variety and environmental factors.
+* [Codecademy_Cleaning US Census Data](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Cleaning%20US%20Census%20Data) - Data cleaning project dealing with US Census datasets to prepare for further analysis.
+* [Codecademy_Exploring Mushrooms](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Exploring%20Mushrooms) - Exploratory data analysis project focused on mushroom characteristics and classifications.
+* [Codecademy_Hurricane_Analysis](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Hurricane_Analysis) - Analysis of hurricane data to understand patterns and impacts.
+* [Codecademy_Life-Expectancy-and-GDP-Starter](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Life-Expectancy-and-GDP-Starter) - Project analyzing the relationship between life expectancy and GDP across countries.
+* [Codecademy_Medical Insurance](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Medical%20Insurance) - Data project exploring medical insurance data for insights into costs and coverage.
+* [Codecademy_NBA_Trends_Project](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_NBA_Trends_Project) - Analysis of NBA data to identify trends in player and game statistics.
+* [Codecademy_Product Defects](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Product%20Defects) - Project analyzing product defect data to improve quality control processes.
+* [Codecademy_PySpark_Training](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_PySpark_Training) - Training and projects using PySpark to handle large-scale data processing.
+* [Codecademy_Reggie's Linear Regression](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Codecademy_Reggie's%20Linear%20Regression) - Linear regression modeling project to understand relationships in datasets.
+* [Customer Behaviour on Website](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Customer%20Behaviour%20on%20Website) - Analysis of customer behavior to optimize the website experience.
+* [Z_Code from daily Training sessions](https://github.com/grzegorz-gomza/Portfolio_Projects/tree/main/Z_Code%20from%20daily%20Training%20sessions) - Daily training sessions focusing on PySpark and other coding exercises.

+---

 ### :hammer_and_wrench: Languages and Tools